University of Minnesota, Twin Cities

 • Engage in professional practice organizations and activities in the community.

-• Support the university’s land-grant mission by conducting community engaged practice, teaching and research.
+• Support the land-grant mission by conducting community outreach where appropriate.

-• Architectural teaching experience, including architectural design studio, with an awareness of diverse backgrounds, viewpoints, and communications styles, and with demonstrated effectiveness.
+• Architectural teaching experience, with an awareness of diverse backgrounds, viewpoints, and communication styles.

 • Effective written, verbal, and interpersonal communication skills.

-• Substantial experience in architectural practice demonstrated through awards for and publications of built work.
+• Substantial (minimum 7 years) and recognized experience in architectural practice, demonstrated through awards for and publications of built work.

 • Evidence of attention to cultural diversity in teaching, scholarship, and/or professional practice and the demonstrated ability to support the University’s commitment to equity and inclusion.